 The Office of Communications and Public Affairs (CPA) renewed our focus on web accessibility in 2016, when we reached out to accessibility experts from other institutions and opened new research into the latest accessibility standards.
 After extensive research we drafted new, more comprehensive guides to help web content managers meet accessibility requirements, including extensive instructions for applying accessible tags to PDFs and properly formatting HTML tables for easy interpretation by screen readers.
 Some accessibility guidelines also were outlined in our Web Tips email newsletters for web content managers.

 Content on the umaryland website is managed by a large network of people with diverse skillsets and areas of expertise.
 Our goal is to empower every web content manager to police their own content for accessibility concerns, and ensure they have the knowledge and tools they need to maintain a high standard of accessibility for their content.

-In the spring of 2016, a series public workshops were held for web content managers and experts from a range of schools and departments to discuss web accessibility practices.
+In the spring of 2016, a series of public workshops were held for web content managers and experts to discuss web accessibility practices.
 At these workshops, CPA shared our research into best practices for remediating accessibility issues, discussed how to maintain an accessible web presence, and addressed the questions and concerns of attendees.

 The CPA web team provides weekly office hours for web content managers and editors to receive one-on-one trainings and have their questions answered.